Caring for somebody

-You may not consider yourself to be a carer, but if you’re helping care for a loved one it’s important to look after yourself too.
-The following resources have been developed to support people who are helping care for someone who is living with a brain tumour diagnosis.
+You may not consider yourself to be a carer.
+But, if you’re helping care for a loved one, it’s important to look after yourself too.
+The following resources have been developed to support people who are caring for someone with a brain tumour diagnosis.

 Being a carer